About the course

 The centrally delivered training programme focuses on the key principles and fundamentals of teaching and learning pedagogy, curriculum and subject knowledge development, theories of learning which underpin practical application, research and reflective practice.

-Sessions take place at the Learning Development Centre in Scunthorpe, a fully equipped and well-resourced local authority owned professional development centre, where trainees meet to train, network and access additional high-quality support.
+Sessions take place at in Scunthorpe, where trainees meet to train, network and access additional high-quality support.
 Facilitators include a rich blend of highly experienced teachers, SLEs, LA Advisory staff, external consultants / experts, bringing a rich blend of expertise and experience from across a spectrum of disciplines.
 As a programme delivery model, this was noted by Ofsted as a strength.

 In-school training is provided through the use of school based trainers and teacher colleagues in hosting schools.
 Throughout the year, a series of assessed gap tasks are set that link the theoretical sessions to practical application in the classroom.